Reference Data Service overview¶

 In this topic:

-The Reference Data Service is a stand-alone xDB service that allows definition data to be stored and used within the xDB environment.
+The Reference Data Service is an XP service role that allows definition data to be stored and used within the xDB environment.
 Examples of data that can be stored in the Reference Data Service include:

 - Marketing Operations definitions, such as goals, outcomes, and and automation plans